RenderKit/embree/README.txt

 are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and 16-wide Xeon Phi vector instructions.
-Embree supports runtime code selection to choose the traversal kernel that best matches the instruction set of your CPU.
+Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
+Embree is released as Open Source under the Apache 2.0 license.

 Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by providing an ISPC interface to the core ray tracing algorithms.
 This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi instructions without any code change.
-Using the multi-target feature of ISPC, it is possible to let ISPC select at runtime the best code path for your application, while Embree will select the optimal traversal kernels.
+ISPC also supports runtime code selection using the multi-target feature.
+This way it is possible to let ISPC select at runtime the best code path for your application, while Embree selects the optimal code path for the ray tracing algorithms.

 Embree contains algorithms optimized for incoherent workloads (e.g.
 Monte Carlo ray tracing algorithms) and coherent workloads